YanCardoso/coffee-y/README.md

 # Coffee-Y - Web App with Delivery

 Welcome to Coffee-Y, a web application for an online coffee shop with delivery functionality.
 This repository serves as a study project, showcasing the implementation of various technologies and libraries.
-The app is built using Vite, React, TypeScript, Styled Components, Context API, and React Hook Form.
+The app is built using Vite, React, TypeScript, Styled Components, Context API, React Hook Form, and Zod for form validation.

 ## Technologies Used